A $\tau-$DM relation for FRB hosts?: Mock FRBs

 \section{Mock FRBs}

 We create 25\,000 mock FRBs by first sampling pairs of DM$_{\rm cosmic}$ and FRB redshift $z$ from the $p(z,{\rm DM_{cosmic}})$ distribution illustrated in Figure~\ref{fig:pzdm}.
 This distribution is computed with the \texttt{zDM} code\footnote{\url{https://github.com/FRBs/zdm}} \citep{James2021,prochaska2023,Baptista2023} within the \texttt{FRB} library \citep{Prochaska2025}, taking into account the characteristics of the CRAFT/ICS 1.3 GHz observations \citep{Bannister2019}\footnote{CRAFT has two other frequency bands but we consider this one for simplicity.
 This choice does not affect our conclusions.}.
 The values of the distribution arise from the best-fit model parameters of \cite{Hoffmann2025}, but with the host galaxy DM contribution, and FRB scattering, artificially set to zero.
-To obtain DM$_{\rm host}$ for each of the previous FRBs, we sample from a log-normal distribution centered at $\log_{10}$\,DM$_{\rm host} =1.8$ and with $\sigma \log_{10}{\rm DM} = 0.6$.
+To obtain DM$_{\rm host}$ for each of the previous FRBs, we sample from a log-normal distribution centered at $\log_{10}$\,DM$_{\rm host} =1.8$ and with $\sigma \log_{10}{\rm DM} = 0.6$ \citep{Zhang2020,Kovacs2024}.
 These values are expressed in the frame of the host, while in the frame of the observer they are suppressed by a redshift factor such that ${\rm DM}_{\rm host}^{\rm obs} = {\rm DM_{\rm host}}/(1+z)$.
 The corresponding scattering times are assumed to be produced only by the host and to arise from the $\tau -$DM relation for MW pulsars presented in \cite{Cordes2022}.
-In particular, each value is drawn from a log-normal distribution centered at the value given by
+We adopt this relation as our fiducial choice although it is well known that its shape is largely influenced by the observer position within the Milky Way and, therefore, FRBs may present a different trend.
+Each scattering value is drawn from a log-normal distribution centered at the value given by